cawirawa/cse135-final/reporting.woiks.xyz/public_html/README.md

 Lastly, we have a grid that shows the total page views per page and average time on the page in seconds.
 The reason we use grid is because it is easy to read as the row is unique per page.
 The reason we display this is because we see which page is viewed the longest and visited the most.
 We believe this is also useful as we know which pages users are more interested in and which pages users don't.

-NOTE: the file name for the dashboard is 'dashboard.html' located in the html folder.
+NOTE: the file name for the dashboard is 'dashboard.html' located in the html folder for a better project structure..

 ## Report
 Our collectorjs collects alot of user activity such as user loadtime, entertime, lefttime and 3 arrays which contain clicks, scrolls and keyboard activity.